Discussion in 'Completed Fan Fictions' started by MarieArt, Jun 29, 2009.

 “What?”
 Audrey murmured hoarsely.

 “Well, this morning, he went out searching for trouble,” she stated running her fingers through her hair.
 “He went out and literally stalked Mr. Eversole.
 Hah, he could’ve went to jail for following him.
 He called me at a gas station to tell me all of this.
-Right now, I’m about to go down town my f**king self to tell the police about Eversole so he can get his butt questioned, a trial later on and… BAM!
-His butt is in deep, ya know?”
+Right now, I’m about to go down town my fucking self to tell the police about Eversole so he can get his ass questioned, a trial later on and… BAM!
+His ass is in deep, ya know?”
 Now, her arms were crossed and her eyes flickered with rage.
 “You know what, I am going.”
 She reached into a coat pocket on the coat rack near the door, “I’m taking Gerard’s car.
 I have my cell and I’ll be back later.”

 Audrey watched her leave and ran upstairs with all intentions of telling Gerard, but once she made it to the bedroom door, her hand fell to her side and she made her way to her bedroom.
 She didn’t worry because she knew he had Bandit with him and Lindsey wasn’t completely overreacting.
 She sunk into her bed and under her covers hoping that they could make her disappear.